YPAndrew0907/YPAndrew0907/README.md

 - 🔭 **BI Analyst Trainee at LEGO Group**
   Focus on data integration and dashboard automation.

 - 🌱 **Computer Science & Math Student**
-  With minors in Mathematics and Music at Northeastern University.
+  Minors in Mathematics and Music at Northeastern University.

 - 🎓 **Data-Driven Enthusiast**
   Passionate about scalable, data-driven solutions that inspire innovation and foster collaboration.